ntamas/cl1/doc/cmdline/description.rst

 removing a vertex from the group increases its cohesiveness.
 The process stops when it is not possible to increase the cohesiveness of the group by adding another external boundary vertex or removing an internal boundary vertex.
-See the Cluster ONE paper [1]_ for the description of the exact procedure.
+See the ClusterONE paper [1]_ for the description of the exact procedure.
 The growth process is repeated either for every vertex or every connected vertex pair to obtain an initial set of cohesive subgroups.
 Subgroups smaller than a given size or having a density less than a given threshold are thrown away.
 Finally, redundant cohesive subgroups (i.e. those that overlap significantly with each other) are merged to form larger subgroups to make the results easier to interpret.